Dr. Andrew P. Black

 My research interests are in the area of programming languages, operating systems, object-oriented systems and distributed computing, and more specifically in the region where they overlap (such as language design for distributed Object-oriented computing.)

-My favorite system for trying out ideas is Squeak Smalltalk.
+After Grace, my favorite system for trying out ideas is Smalltalk.
 I have written a few Squeak goodies that I believe are generally useful.
-I have been actively working on Traits with the folks from SCG in Bern; see Nathanael Schärli's Traits page for details.
+I have worked on Traits with the folks from SCG in Bern; see Nathanael Schärli's Traits page for details.

 Personal Stuff